-This simulation allows us to test the process variation and mismatching between devices in a single chip or wafer.
+The Monte Carlo simulation allows us to design a robust and reliable circuit, estimating how sensitive the circuit is to process variation and mismatch between devices on a single chip or wafer.

 Contents

-A standard corner analysis can involve around 65 simulations, taking the maximum and minimum of the process variables:
+A standard corner analysis can involve numerous simulations, (i.e. 64, 128, 256, 512, etc) taking the maximum and the minimum values of the process variables.
+Here’s a simple example:

 - CMOS thickness: wp, ws, wo, wz.